Posts Tagged ‘Fiction’

 “Yeah, yeah, Ephesians 2:19.”
 Milton responded dismissively.
 “I mean, do you think they’ll ever let him out?”

 “Milton, as I’ve told you,” the Chaplin now sounded more stern, “I won’t share anything you tell me here.
-I would ask you to understand that I won’t be discussing his case with you.”
+I would ask you to understand that I won’t be discussing that man’s case with you.”

 Milton shook his head, amused how the Chaplin blocked this line of query.
 “Alright, well let’s discuss his soul then, if there is such a thing that is.”